 How to Stop Anxiety Habits Like Lip Biting

-In paper titled "Relax and Try This Instead: Abbreviated Habit Reversal for Maladaptive Self Biting" several researchers examined an example strategy to stop biting nervous habits.
-They provided the following strategy for a 15 year old boy that was biting his lip too hard with anxiety:
+In a paper titled "Relax and Try This Instead: Abbreviated Habit Reversal for Maladaptive Self Biting" several researchers examined an example strategy to stop biting nervous habits.
+They provided the following strategy for a 15-year-old boy that was biting his lip too hard with anxiety:

-They found in their study that the patient was able to stop the biting reflex completely.
+They found in their study that patients were able to stop the biting reflex completely.
 They were able to decrease biting reflexes in the child dramatically, and it stands to reason that this could be used on adults as well.